benscott/scratchpads-training/training/site-setup.rst

 .. image:: ../_static/Dashboard1.png

 You can see your site's setup status is 0%.
-Click *Finish site setup*
+Click *Finish setting up the site*

 .. image:: ../_static/Setup0.png